tony-zhelonkin/notebook-tools-mcp/README.md

 ## Problem

-AI CLI agents (Claude Code, Gemini CLI, Codex) working inside VS Code Dev Containers don`t seem yet to have a good way to interact with Jupyter notebooks.
+AI CLI agents (Claude Code, Gemini CLI, Codex) working inside VS Code Dev Containers don`t seem yet to have a good way of interacting with Jupyter notebooks.
 Notebooks are JSON files where oftentimes 90%+ of the bytes are base64-encoded image outputs and execution metadata.
 Reading a 1MB notebook with a standard file-read tool wastes ~294K tokens on noise.
 Agents end up re-inventing notebook parsing logic every session, burning tokens on the same problem repeatedly.

 I mostly work with claude code.
 Write operations are already handled — Claude Code has a built-in `NotebookEdit` tool for insert/replace/delete.
 The missing part for me was efficient *reading*.